LiUSemWeb/Materials-Design-Ontology/README.md

 ### What is Materials Design Ontology?

-MDO is the first ontology in materials design field, representing the domain knowledge specifically related to solid-state physics and computational materials science.
+MDO is an ontology for materials design field, representing the domain knowledge specifically related to solid-state physics and computational materials science.

 ### What does Materials Design Ontology consist of?